Best red wine picks for 2025

 How is red wine made?

-1. Harvesting: winemakers carefully choose the timing of the harvesting to influence the style of the wine.
+1. Harvesting and sorting: winemakers carefully choose the timing of the harvesting to influence the style of the wine.
 Earlier pics yield fresher and less sugary wines while late picks create riper and fuller body reds.
+For some wines the grapes are sorted on harvesting to remove berries that are not ripe enough or rotten.

 3. Fermentation: natural grape sugars are converted into alcohol by yeast.
 During this process a thick layer of skins called cap forms on top of the tank.
-Winemakers regularly push it down or pump juice over it to ensure even flavor and color integration.
+Winemakers regularly push it down or pump juice over it to ensure that more flavor and color are extracted.

 4. Pressing: once fermentation is nearly complete, the wine is pressed to separate the solid elements of the cap.
 Gentle pressing preserves freshness while heavier pressing extracts more tannins and gives more body.

 5. Aging: red wine rests in barrels or stainless steel developing complexity and harmony.
-Aging can last from a few months for fresh wines to several years for structured reds.
+Aging can last from a few months for fresh wines to several years for more structured reds (think Bordeaux wines).

-6. Fining and filtration: winemakers may choose to clarify the wine to remove haze, sediment or harsh tannins for a more polished finish.
+6. Fining and filtration: winemakers may choose to clarify the wine to remove haze, sediment or harsh tannins and then filter for a more polished finish.

 7. Bottling: the finished red wine is transferred to bottles with a small dose of sulfur dioxide for stability (some winemakers might choose not to perform this step.
 The wine can then be enjoyed immediately or cellared for further development.